 House Rent Allowance (HRA) is a critical component of an employee’s salary, designed to help cover rental expenses.
 HRA is tax-exempt under certain conditions, allowing employees to claim deductions for the amount spent on rent.
 However, there are limits and calculations to consider when claiming HRA exemptions.
 The HRA exemption is based on the following three conditions, and the least of these amounts will be considered for exemption:

 Initially, employees claiming HRA exceeding ₹1.8 lakh per annum needed to submit their landlord's PAN card details.
 However, a 2013 tax notification reduced this threshold to ₹1 lakh.
-The objective behind this revision was to curb fraudulent practices, such as:
+The objective behind this revision was to curb fraudulent practices, such as

 Under the revised rule, employees claiming HRA exemptions for rent exceeding ₹1 lakh per year must provide the PAN card details of their landlord.
 This requirement helps in monitoring taxable income from rentals, preventing fraud, and ensuring the landlord declares rental income in their tax filings.